jsmolka/blog/content/posts/horizons/index.md

 > I suffer the death of emotion<br>
 > Between the waves of woe<br>

-He feels overwhelmed and isolated, lost at sea, a castaway.
-The event caused him to so much pain that he's gone emotionally numb and only feel pain.
+The isolation overwhelms the narrator.
+It causes him to break.
+Go shipwreck over the endless depths of an ocean.
+Go emotionally numb with only the waves of woe crashing against the broken remains of a ship that he used to call himself.

 > I get lost in the world sometimes<br>
 > Star-crossed, looking out for a light but it won't shine<br>